VR-25/acc/README.md

 These are are in `acc/oem-custom.sh`.

 Note: as part of the output of `acc -ss` and `acc -ss:`, you may see plain numbers alone or in addition to charging switches.
-These are presets the `current-based charging control` feature.
+These are presets the current and voltage (3700) based charging control feature.
-For details, refer to `Tips` section below.
+For details, refer to [tips](#tips) section below.

 ### Custom Max Charging Voltage And Current Limits